Basic 1

 Why are the replay plots not as smooth as the liveplot?

-Hint: provide the keyword store_u=True
+Hint: provide the keyword store_i=True to assimilate() to avoid this.